 These in depth programs cultivate teens’ creativity, social development, and leadership, while inspiring them to make a positive difference in their community through the arts.
 Teens work alongside professionals to develop original work using real-world processes.
 All programs have a community stewardship and civic engagement focus.

-Please note: In lieu of COVID-19, the Summer and Fall 2020 program sessions will take place via virtual classroom sessions led by APL teaching artists.
+Please note: In lieu of COVID-19, some program sessions are currently taking place via virtual classroom sessions led by APL teaching artists.
+APL will keep all applicants and program participants updated as the in-person status of programs change.